 Environmental: Unlike diesel generators, fuels cells do not produce combustion and therefore there are no NOx, SOx, or particulate emissions from the unit.
-So the fuel cells provide clean energy.
+So the fuel cell provide clean energy.
 Methanol can be extracted or produced in a number of ways.
 If it is produced from biomass resources or the biodegradable parts of waste (green methanol), it is CO2 neutral.
 Our fuel cell technology is designed for compatibility with other energy generation technologies, especially renewable technologies.

 Low-costs: Compared to existing technologies and over the lifetime of the unit, cost savings can be obtained.
 This includes: maintenance, transport and disposal.
 In cost-per-unit-of-energy terms, methanol compares favorably with both gasoline and diesel.

 Reliability: In many cases, fuel cells are able to offer higher reliability and MTBF (Mean Time between Failures) and there is no degradation of capacity over time.
-Also, fuel cell modules have very few moving parts which reduces the need for regular maintenance.
+Also, fuel cell units have very few moving parts which reduces the need for regular maintenance.

 Fuels: The majority of systems operate on hydrogen (in this instance the only emission is water), which can be generated from renewable sources (electrolysis) or from reformed hydrocarbons (methanol, propane, ammonia and natural gas).
 Being a liquid fuel, methanol is easier to handle and store than hydrogen.
 Moreover, the distribution of methanol can take advantage of existing distribution systems.